scidsg/hushline/docs/threat-model.md

 ### Verified Accounts

 - **Display of Verification Status:** Hush Line indicates verified accounts with a distinctive badge (⭐️ Verified Account).
 This visual indicator helps users distinguish authentic accounts from potential impersonators, reducing the risk of phishing attacks.
+- **Data Retention:** The information used to verify you is never saved, even temporarily.

 ## User Education